vischia/vischia.github.io/index.markdown

 I may have smaller projects to offer, suitable to interested students who want to acquire some experience or try out research work without (yet?) committing to a bachelor, master's, or PhD thesis.
 Again, if you are interested please write me an email at the address below.

+### Current funding opportunities
+If you are interested in any of the opportunities below, in particular in the periodic (usually yearly) ones, **please contact me well in advance**: successful applications are based not only on a good supervisee-supervisor match, but also on iterations on the detail of the project (true in particular for postdoc applications).

+- I can host applications to [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships): the call usually opens in May with deadline in September
+- Spanish postdoctoral *Juan de la Cierva* program: if you got your PhD between 1 January YEAR-1 and 31 December YEAR, you can apply for a 2-year postdoc position, deadline usually on February YEAR+1.
+- Several PhD (4-year positions) funding availabilities: if you expect to defend by September YEAR, you can apply to:
+  - Private bank call, deadline usually on February YEAR
+  - Regional call (*Severo Ochoa*), deadline usually on May YEAR
+  - National call (*FPU*), usually deadline in February YEAR

 ### Current Postdocs

 - If you got your PhD between 1 January 2023 and 31 December 2024, and you are interested in a postdoc with me, please contact me a.s.a.p. using the email address at the bottom of the page.
 There will be a call closing on February 2025.